Berkman/Jackson Fellows in Urban Health

-Our team will carefully review your application, and let you know if you have been invited to interview with us.
-We will make final decisions about admission to the program after the interviews and a review of two letters recommendations.
+Our team will carefully review your application and let you know if you have been invited to interview with us.
+We will make final decisions about admission to the program after the interviews and review of two letters recommendations.

 There is no additional application fee (over and above the CSU application fee).

 No scholarships or financial assistance are offered or assured by acceptance into our program (opportunities may arise when financial assistance is offered as a way to defray costs for tuition, books, MCAT prep, etc., but this assistance varies with fund availability).

 We are looking for students we believe are excellent candidates for medical school but may not fully qualify for other programs that may provide early assurance.
 The Berkman/Jackson Fellows in Urban Health program will provide mentorship, course counseling, MCAT prep and ongoing guidance to ensure that students are prepared for entrance into and success in medical school.

 For more information, or to see if you might qualify, please contact us at email@example.com or call 216.802.3193.